 The two public panels are themed ‘How Should a Critic Be?’ and ‘Making Criticism Matter’ and feature Geordie Williamson, Kerryn Goldsworthy, James Ley, Peter Craven, James Bradley, Delia Falconer, Maria Tumarkin, Peter Rose, Felicity Plunkett, Mireille Juchau, Jo Case and Melinda Harvey.

-I am a current PhD student in the Centre for the Book, under the supervision of Dr Simone Murray and Prof Robin Gerster.
+I completed my PhD in the Centre for the Book in 2016.
+My doctorate was supervised by Dr Simone Murray and Prof Robin Gerster.
 My doctoral thesis, Audience in the Spotlight: Investigating Literary Festival Engagement, studies audience experience at literary festivals, and the relationships between literary festivals and the communities in which they are embedded.
-My research forms part of Dr Murray’s Australian Research Council Discovery project Performing Authorship in the Digital Literary Sphere.
+This research forms part of Dr Murray’s Australian Research Council Discovery project Performing Authorship in the Digital Literary Sphere.

 I completed a Bachelor of Arts with First Class Honours at the University of Canberra in 2012.
 My Honours project, Preserving Manuscript Content in the Digital Age, combined heritage and archival principles with compositional manuscript studies to explore the implications of digital content creation for future archival research.
 This research was grounded in my professional experience in the Pictures and Manuscripts and Oral History and Folklore teams at the National Library of Australia.